Kahkashan2708/Deep_Learning-Assignment-1/README.md

 # Code Structure
 train.py - contains all the code in python file

-Class_samples&FFNN.ipynb - This file contains fashion-mnist-visualization nd code of feedforward neyral network
+Class_samples&FFNN.ipynb - This file contains fashion-mnist-visualization nd code of feedforward neural network

 confusion_matrix.ipynb - code of confusion matrix and visualization.

-Dgit-mnist.ipynb - contains code of the implementation of ffnt and hyperparameter tuning of digit-mnist-dataset.
+Digit-mnist.ipynb - contains code of the implementation of ffnt and hyperparameter tuning of digit-mnist-dataset.

 # Training, Validation and Hyperparameter optimisation